RIODABERD/argon2-login-demo/README.md

 - Database is created automatically on first run
 - `database.db` should be in `.gitignore` (not committed)
 - Always run through `main.py`

+---

+## Roadmap & Planned Features

+This demo is actively being developed.
+The following features are planned for the next major release, allowing deeper configuration and security testing:

+- **Interactive CLI Configuration:** Implementing support for cost parameters `time-cost`, `parallelism`.
+And general password settings such as `special characters`, `password limits`, `login attempts`.
+- **Logging:** Integration of the standard Python `logging` module with a configurable verbosity level.
+- **Password Visibility Toggle:** Adding a `show-password` flag to control `getpass()` for debugging purposes.